rostro36/Notes/Big Data/Week 07/07_readings.md

 ## HBase - The Definitive Guide - MapReduce Integration
 MapReduce processes terabytes of data in a scalable way, as it scales linearly with the added systems to it.

-The first step is splitting the data which then can get processed parallely by different cores.
+The first step is splitting the data which then can get processed parallelly by different cores.
 ### Classes
 (Table-)*InputFormat* splits the data in splits and defines *key* and *value* objects.